-While the framework is a continuous cycle with learnings from each stage informing the next, developing a strategic plan is always the best place to start.
+While the business operations framework is a continuous cycle in which each stage informs the next, developing a strategic plan is the best place to start.

-The vision statement of an organization is an aspirational description of what an organization would like to achieve or accomplish in the future – it is the goal.
+An organization’s vision statement is an aspirational description of what it wants to achieve in the future.

-It is intended to serve as a clear guide for choosing current and future courses of action.
-It is a definition of where you would like your organization to be.
-This is not a near-term milepost, but rather a far-off, future destination.
-It sets the tone of your organization and provides a North Star on the horizon for your organization to move toward.
+A vision statement serves as a clear guide for choosing current and future courses of action — a definition of where you want your organization to be in the long term.
+It sets the tone and provides a North Star on the horizon.

 2. Create your mission

-Without a mission, your organization lacks the “why” of the vision.
-If everyone in your organization has their own interpretation of why they are pursuing the vision, it can lead to conflicting strategies and initiatives.
+Without a mission, your organization lacks the why and how.
+If everyone in your organization has their own interpretation of the vision, it can lead to conflicting strategies and initiatives.

 3. Set your objectives

-Objectives are specific results that a person or system aims to achieve within a time frame and with available resources.
+Objectives are specific results that a person or system aims to achieve within a time frame.

-Defining what success looks like lets you know if you are on the path to achieve your mission and realize your vision.
-Clearly articulating your objectives creates goalposts for your organization that allow you to measure its overall health and the impact of strategic initiatives.
+Defining success early lets you know if you are on the path to achieve your mission and vision.
+Clearly articulating your objectives creates goal posts by which your organization can measure its overall health and the impact of strategic initiatives.

 4. Develop your strategy

-Your strategy is a long-term plan or plans that enables you to achieve your organization’s objectives.
+Your strategy is a long-term plan that enables you to achieve your organization’s objectives.